supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 To be honest, I had this in my incremental reading queue for a while but I did just really hazy and quick skim of it and all that is left in my hands is the big idea of mediocritization vs optimization.
 In other words, I just took the general idea from the author and started noticing a lot of connections from this idea to many other domains.

 I see these connections everywhere: minimum viable product, kaizen, incrementalism, premature optimization, satisficing vs maximizing, fundamental principles vs details, inertia...
 They're not all the same, but revolve around this big idea of not getting stuck and keeping the momentum going.
 Not going for the "big homerun" but to consistently do small progress.
-Not to go for the "perfect" initially but let it emerge from uncertain events.
+Not to go for the "perfect" initially but let it emerge if the excellence is important enough.
 Not to focus on what it ought to be, but to focus on what you actually can do right now.

 > Mediocritization is about solving for survival first.

 This is a disruptive thinking in our world where people admire excellence, expertise, perfection, details and all that.
 Nobody wants to be mediocre.
 Wanting everything to be "just the greatest" can be paralyzing.
-Rather focus on getting the momentum going and let the excellence emerge.
+Rather focus on getting the momentum going and worry about the excellence later.

 *4.1.2021*